Skip to main content

 Course overview

-This degree gives you the opportunity to focus on physical geography from the very start.
-You'll develop a deep understanding of the processes that shape our planet and how they impact on human lives and communities.
-Alongside this, you'll develop advanced laboratory and GIS skills.
+This degree allows you to focus on physical geography from the very start.
+You'll develop a deep understanding of the processes that shape our planet and gain advanced GIS and remote sensing skills.

 Your course and study experience - disclaimers and terms and conditions